MoralisWeb3/MoralisDocumentation/moralis-dapp/plugins/api.md

 ## Fiat Onramp

 For Fiat Onramp, you can use the widget integrations from [here](https://docs.onramper.com/widget/).
 There is also a react [component](https://docs.onramper.com/widget/#react-component) there.

+## 1Inch

+For 1Inch you can use the API from [here](https://1inch.io/api/).

+The API documentation for 1Inch can be found [here](https://docs.1inch.io/).

+The swagger for aggregation protocol can be found [here](https://docs.1inch.io/docs/aggregation-protocol/api/swagger).